Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act

 Michael Kors is a world-renowned, American fashion luxury lifestyle house.
 Established in New York City in 1981, Michael Kors is known for its jet-set glamour and is defined by a vision of speed, energy and optimism.

 We have a multi-supplier strategy that provides specialist skills, scalability, flexibility and speed to market, as well as diversifies risk.
 All of our products are produced according to our specifications.
-With the exception of one directly owned facility located in Pistoia, Italy, we generally contract for the purchase of finished goods principally with independent third-party manufacturing contractors.
+With the exception of two directly owned facilities located Italy, we generally contract for the purchase of finished goods principally with independent third-party manufacturing contractors.
 The manufacturing contractor is generally responsible for the entire manufacturing process, including the purchase of piece goods and trim for our Jimmy Choo and Michael Kors brands.
 For the Versace brand, some of the piece goods and trim are separately purchased by Versace and provided to its third-party manufacturing contractors, and some are sourced directly by the third-party manufacturing contractors, as further described below.
 The third-party manufacturing contractors for our brands operate under the close supervision of our global manufacturing divisions and buying agents located in North America, Europe and Asia.
-We also license to third-parties the right to use our brands’ trademarks and other intellectual property on certain products such as watches, jewelry, eyewear and fragrance, as examples.
+We also license to third parties the right to use our brands’ trademarks and other intellectual property on certain products such as watches, jewelry, eyewear and fragrance, as examples.
 These third-party product licensees are responsible for the entire manufacturing process.

 Versace has a centrally managed production model for the majority of its products, and buys raw materials and components for these products.
 All of the raw materials arrive in a central warehouse owned by Versace, and operated by a third-party, in Novara, Italy, and most are distributed to independent third-party manufacturing contractors after the quality control process is completed.
 A significant majority of Versace’s production is located in Italy.
-The remaining production occurs elsewhere in EMEA and a small portion is produced in Asia.
+The remaining production occurs elsewhere in EMEA and North Africa and a small portion is produced in Asia.

 Jimmy Choo products are also primarily manufactured by independent third-party manufacturing contractors and our owned Italian atelier and shoe manufacturing facility.
 Most of Jimmy Choo’s products are produced by specialists in Italy, supported by other factories across Europe, with a small portion produced in Asia.
 Jimmy Choo has a product development facility in Florence.
 Jimmy Choo typically only purchases finished goods and does not purchase raw materials, except for development purposes.

 Michael Kors contracts for the purchase of finished goods principally with independent third-party manufacturing contractors that are generally responsible for the entire manufacturing process, including the purchase of piece goods and trim.
 Product manufacturing for the Michael Kors brand is allocated among third-party manufacturing contractors based on their capabilities, the availability of production capacity, pricing and delivery.
 Michael Kors also has relationships with various buying agents who source finished goods with numerous manufacturing contractors on its behalf.
-By dollar volume, nearly all of Michael Kors products were produced in Asia in fiscal 2022.
+By dollar volume, nearly all of Michael Kors products were produced in Asia in fiscal 2024.

 Due to the nature of our workforce and the locations of most of our employees, we believe that the risks of modern slavery in our own business are remote.
 While there are risks inherent with third-party manufacturing, we have established the compliance and other procedures discussed herein to mitigate the risks of modern slavery in our product supply chains.
-We focus our risk mitigation efforts on our direct (tier 1) suppliers, since this is the level of the supply chain where we believe that we have the most influence and can therefore be the most effective.
-We evaluate and address the risks of forced labor and modern slavery in our supply chains and our industry in the following ways:
+We focus our risk mitigation efforts on our direct (tier 1) suppliers, since this is the level of the supply chain where we believe that we have the most leverage and can therefore be the most effective.

 We are committed to principles of ethical business practice and recognition of the dignity of others, including responsible labor practices.